cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 * **Please note**: All options should be listed as key-value pairs within the ``'scipy_options'`` dictionary, and there should not be a nested dictionary called options.
 Some of the methods have different parameters, so please check the parameters for the method you wish to use, e.g., for method = 'highs-ipm'.
 Also, note that the 'integrality' option should never be specified.

 * The main advantage of this solver is its ability to use the `HiGHS`_ LP and MIP solvers, which are coded in C++.
 However, these require versions of SciPy larger than 1.6.1 and 1.9.0, respectively.
 To use the `HiGHS`_ LP solvers, simply set the method parameter to 'highs-ds' (for dual-simplex), 'highs-ipm' (for interior-point method) or 'highs' (which will choose either 'highs-ds' or 'highs-ipm' for you).
-To use the `HiGHS`_ MILP solver, leave the method parameter unspecified or set it explicitly to 'highs'.
+To use the `HiGHS`_ MIP solver, leave the method parameter unspecified or set it explicitly to 'highs'.

 `PDLP`_ options: